AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/journey-optimizer/setup-web-channel.md

 ---
-title: Set up Web Channel with Platform Web SDK
+title: Set up Journey Optimizer web channel with Platform Web SDK
-description: Learn how to implement Web Channel using Platform Web SDK.
+description: Learn how to implement Journey Optimizer web channel using Platform Web SDK.
 This lesson is part of the Implement Adobe Experience Cloud with Web SDK tutorial.
 solution: Data Collection,Experience Platform,Journey Optimizer
 feature-set: Journey Optimizer
 feature: Web Channel,Web SDK
 ---

-# Set up Web Channel with Platform Web SDK
+# Set up Journey Optimizer web channel with Platform Web SDK

-Learn how to implement Web Channel using Platform Web SDK.
+Learn how to implement the Journey Optimizer web channel using Platform Web SDK.
 This guide covers the foundational Web Channel prerequisites, detailed steps for configuration, and a deep dive into a use case centered on loyalty status.

 By following this guide, Journey Optimizer users are equipped to effectively apply the web channel for advanced online personalization using the Journey Optimizer Web Designer.